Sabrine-stack/Sabrine-stack.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description:

-Experience:

-2019-2020: Substitute Teacher

-Faculty of Sciences in Tunis
-Subject: Analysis 4: LFM2 (tutorial)
-Free University of Tunis, Private Polytechnic Institute
-Subject: Probability and Statistics (Integrated course) 2017-2018 / 2018-2019 / 2019-2020: Substitute Teacher

-Higher School of Statistics and Information Analysis
-Subjects:
-Variational Calculus: Course + tutorial
-Differential Calculus and Convex Optimization: Tutorial Educational Work:

-ESSAIT
-Variational Calculus and Dynamic Optimization
-ULT
-Probability and Statistics
-ESSAIT
-Differential Calculus and Convex Optimization

-Materials for courses you taught.
+description: Materials for courses you taught.
 Replace this text with your description.
 nav: true
 nav_order: 5
 ---